 In addition, there are fears that a VAT would be inflationary, that it would hinder state and local governments' ability to raise money through sales taxes, and that it would be difficult to administer.
-It is by no means clear why a one-time price increase would fuel inflation.
+It is by no means clear why a one time price increase would fuel inflation.
 As for the other two concerns, these are design considerations that would need to be addressed if a VAT were implemented.
-Note, though, that a VAT with a staterevenue sharing component could reduce sales-tax tensions of the type currently taking place between New York and New Jersey (New York Times, December 9, 1992). bequests affect this result.
-Over a lifetime, the present discounted value of labor earnings must equal the present discounted value of consumption plus net bequests given (net of bequests received).
-It is by no means clear how a broad-based consumption tax would affect the value of bequests even if they are not directly taxed.
-I consider one extreme scenario, namely, that bequests given are not subject to nor affected by a value added tax.
-Accounting for bequests in this fashion does not affect the central finding of proportionality in any significant way.
+Note though that a VAT with a state revenue sharing component could reduce sales tax tensions of the type currently taking place between New York and New Jersey (New York Times (Dec.
+9, 1992)).

-Section 4 considers various ways to increase the progressivity of a VAT.
+Section IV considers various ways to increase the progressivity of a VAT.
 I find that a VAT could be easily modified in ways that would substantially increase the progressivity of the tax.
-Section 5 concludes.
+Section V concludes.